maxz1985/docs/Writerside/topics/Web-Identity-Federation-Cognito.md

 > request of the **enhanced** authflow requests credentials for **one particular role** based on the contents of an access token.<br/>
 > The `AssumeRoleWithWebIdentity`
 > request in the **classic** authflow allows you
-> to request credentials for **any IAM role that you have configured with a sufficient trust policy**.
+> to request credentials for **any IAM role that you've configured with a sufficient trust policy**.
 > You can also request a custom role session duration.

 ## Enhanced (simplified) Authflow